 How do I get enough vitamin D?

 Vitamin D comes in 2 forms: Vitamin D2 or Vitamin D3.
 Vitamin D3 is animal based made from skins or sheeps wool.
 Vitamin D2 is plant-based for those of you following a strict plant-based diet.

-Naturally: Our skin will produce vitamin D3 by exposing it to sunlight without sunscreen.
+Naturally: Our skin will produce vitamin D by exposing it to sunlight without sunscreen.
 5 – 10 minutes a day 3 x week is sufficient to get adequate doses of vitamin D in your system.
 However, the solar index (a rating system of how strong the sun is) must be a certain level and you must exposed your arms and legs to get sufficient D production.
 This small amount of sun is not enough to put you at any increased risk of skin cancer, but the Skin Cancer Foundation still warns of excess exposure.

 Foods: It is hard to eat enough foods to get the levels of D you need.
 Foods contain, or are fortified with the form D2 or D3.
-You will find D2 in eggs, fish and fish oil, fortified dairy products and (dare I say it?) beef liver (ugh) and cheese.
+You will find D in mushrooms, eggs, fish and fish oil, fortified dairy products and (dare I say it?) beef liver (ugh) and cheese.
 Difficult for those on vegan or low fat diets, but with almond and rice milk producers adding D, it’s becoming easier.
 Amazingly, you can create little “vitamin D factories” out of mushrooms by simply exposing them to 2 days of sunlight!

 Toxicity: Initially, there was not enough evidence to put a number on the upper limit for intake of vitamin D. Early studies showed that abnormally high levels of blood calcium were observed in those that took in excess of 50,000 IU /day of vitamin D. This led the Food and Nutrition Board to establish VERY conservative maximum upper intake levels of 2000 IU/day but this level is not based on anything but conjecture and it means nothing without knowing what the blood levels are.
 Generally blood levels under 90 ng/ml have no adverse effects.

 Pick a vitamin company that you trust.
 Look at their philosophy….look at who owns the company…. how long have they been around….any claims about certain products should have data to support it.
 Call the company and ask questions.